Quickstart Guide

 4. Data submission

-For each step, we provide more detailed instructions on the code and API documentation in the Oopsie Toolkit section of this website.
-If you run into any trouble, please reference it for any additional information and check the FAQ as well.
+For each step, we provide a quick overview below; more detailed instructions and code examples are provided in the Oopsie Toolkit section of this website.
+If you run into any issues, please reference it for any additional information and check the FAQ as well.
 If you still have questions, do not hesitate to open an issue on github or contact the team.

 1. Registration